 A year earlier the first edition featuring nude pictures of Marilyn Monroe (originally taken not for Playboy but for a calendar) caused a sensation in the sexually repressed post-war 1950s.

 "It gave sex a good name," Mr Hefner tells me, "and incorporated it as a natural part of a men's' entertainment magazine."

-When I ask what he thought he had done for women, he replies defiantly: "I helped emancipate them."'We changed the world'
+When I ask what he thought he had done for women, he replies defiantly: "I helped emancipate them."